TL;DR

 2. Higher Conversion Rates on Landing Pages

 Generic stock photos and inconsistent UI screenshots impact conversions faster than slow loading times.
-When your landing page visuals authentically represent your actual product experience, visitors trust what they're seeing.
+When your landing page visuals accurately represent your actual product experience, visitors trust what they see.

 Additionally, custom imagery that aligns with your product's interface removes the guesswork and reduces friction.
 Prospects can instantly visualize themselves using your software, dramatically shortening the mental leap from "maybe" to "yes, I'll try this."
 Consistency between marketing promises and product reality builds the confidence needed to convert.